 Prepare desired toppings (nuts, toasted coconut, etc.)

-Microwave Method: Using microwave safe container, place chocolate in microwave oven on medium power (50%) for 1-1 ½ minutes.
+Microwave Method: Using a microwave-safe container, place chocolate in the microwave oven on medium power (50%) for 1-1 ½ minutes.
 Remove and stir.
-If melted, return to the microwave and repeat heating steps, stirring every 30 seconds, as scorching can occur.
-When small lumps remain, remove and continue to stir to complete melting.
+If melted, return to the microwave and repeat the heating steps, stirring every 30 seconds, as scorching can occur.
+When small lumps remain, please remove them and continue to stir to complete melting.

 Prepping Your Station:

 Once the chocolate has begun melting, pull out a baking sheet and line it with parchment or wax paper.
-Grab your strawberries and decorations and set them up in a convenient manner.
+Next, grab your strawberries and decorations and set them up conveniently.

 Now the fun part!
-Wrap your bowl of chocolate in a towel, to keep the chocolate warm.
-Take a strawberry by the leaves, dunk the strawberry into the chocolate, and rotate it if need be from side to side.
+Wrap your bowl of chocolate in a towel to keep the chocolate warm.
+Take a strawberry by the leaves, dunk it into the chocolate, and rotate it if needed from side to side.
 If the bowl is too shallow, transfer the chocolate into a mug, so all you need to do is dip the strawberry once to get it entirely covered.
 Lay the strawberry down on the parchment or wax paper and repeat.

 HOW TO STORE CHOCOLATE COVERED STRAWBERRIES:

 Store chocolate-covered strawberries in a cool location.
-You may store them in the refrigerator, uncovered, up to one day, leaving them on the same baking sheet you placed them on after dipping.
-If serving them the same day you make them (which is preferred), store them, uncovered, on your counter away from sunlight or heat.
+You may store them in the refrigerator, uncovered, for up to one day, leaving them on the same baking sheet you placed them on after dipping.
+If serving them the same day you make them (which is preferred), store them uncovered, on your counter, and away from sunlight or heat.